-There is a need for consistent and defendable future projections of demographic and economic indicators by the territorial authories in the Waikato to assist in their long term planning.
-Results have previously been available at the District level through a range of modelling/assessment approaches.
+There is a need for consistent and defendable future projections of demographic and economic indicators by the local authories in the Waikato to assist their long term planning.

-These indicators are generated using three different modelling processes (Figure 1).
-The WISE model is used to generate projections of future land use by CAU.
-This land use information is then used in two other modelling processes (Demographics by University of Waikato, Economics by Market Economics Ltd) to provide the other indicators at a CAU level.
+These parameters are generated using three different modelling processes (Figure 2).
+The WISE model is used to generate projections of future land use by SA2.
+This land use information is then used in two other modelling processes (Demographics by University of Waikato, Economics by Market Economics Ltd) to provide the other parameters at a SA2 level.

-Figure 1: Process for development of CAU level projections - links between three modelling work streams
+Figure 2: Process for development of SA2 level projections - links between three modelling work streams

-The strength of this approach is that the key known drivers of future land use change (projected TA population growth, District plan zoning, planned infrastructure, geophysical suitability etc) are all used in projecting future land use change in WISE.
-This land use information can then be used to directly influence the allocation of population and associated economic activity at a CAU level through additioanl modelling.
+The strength of this approach is that the key known drivers of future land use change (projected Teritorial Authority (TA) population growth, district plan zoning, planned infrastructure, geophysical suitability etc) are all used in projecting future land use change in WISE.
+This land use information can then be used to directly influence the allocation of population and associated economic activity at a SA2 level through additioanl modelling.
 See reports below for further information on modelling processes.